 - Make the spicy mayo.
 Now add the Japanese mayo to the Sriracha and stir.

 - Garnish the sushi bake.
-When the sushi bake is done, drizzle it with the spicy mayo and Sriracha.
-Then garnish it with chopped green onion (optional).
+When the sushi bake is done, drizzle it with the spicy mayo, unagi, and garnish it with chopped cucumber, furikake, and green onion (optional).

 - Wash the rice- Before cooking the rice, you want to make sure to thoroughly wash it to remove surface starch, which can cause the rice to become gummy as it cooks.